-The Fed maintained its interest rate unchanged in January
+The Fed maintained its interest rate unchanged in March

 While economic activity and labor indicators are solid, inflation has been increasing over the last few months.
 The Fed considers that the economy is currently well balanced, and the decrease of its interest rates can wait.
+However, their projections are less optimistic than in December.